compbiocore/bioconductor-workshop-2/docs/index.md

 ## Workshop Topic Overview

-This workshop, 'Analyses of RNA-seq and ChiP-seq with R/Bioconductor', is designed to expand upon the Bioconductor training provided in the first Bioconductor workshop; it is an intermediate-level lecture that presupposes some knowledge of R like that found in our 'Fundamentals of R' workshop.
+This workshop, 'Analyses of RNA-seq and ChiP-seq with R/Bioconductor', is designed to complement (rather than succeed) the Bioconductor training provided in the first Bioconductor workshop; it is an intermediate-level lecture that presupposes some knowledge of R like that found in our 'Fundamentals of R' workshop.
 The topics presented herein include the following:

 * Standard analyses for RNA-seq Data
     * Approaches to processing raw data from RNA seq experiments